-Job demand for geology and the geosciences is expected to grow some 10% between the years 2014 and 2024.
-Much of this demand will be specifically for geologists to work in petrochemicals and other fossil fuel related activity.
+Job demand for geology and the geosciences is expected to grow some 7% between 2020 and 2030.* Much of this demand will be specifically for geologists to work in petrochemicals and other fossil fuel related activity.
 There is already a job shortage and more will be required to fill the demand.
 The highest demand is in Texas where the largest number of oil and gas businesses are presently located.
 As demand increases, salaries are also likely to increase.
 Employment monitoring organizations have noted that average salaries for geologists have nearly doubled in less than a decade.

 What Are the Education Requirements to Become a Geologist?

 Geology is one of the core STEM subjects and a bachelor's degree will be required at the very minimum for most jobs.
 In some states and for some jobs (especially where safety issues are concerned - such as in mines) certification may be required to practice.
 This should not be the case in the overwhelming majority of cases.
 Most major colleges and universities offer geology degrees so you should not struggle to find a relevant course.
 In the unlikely even these are not available at your chosen college, geography or other Earth sciences are the preferred options.
 Students should take minors in math and physics or other Earth science options, and IT related subjects.
 GIS is one example of a growing and required IT skill in geology.

 Although there is a skills shortage, students are advised to study master's degrees due to the applied science and project work that this would entail.
 Employers prefer graduates with work experience in their chosen field.
 Summer schools during bachelor degrees are useful too.
 Doctorates are useful for those wish to pursue a career in academia: teaching, research or both.
 They are also advantageous for senior positions such as government advisory roles.